metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The name of the stack frame, typically a method name.
 	Name string `json:"name"`

-	// The optional source of the frame.
-	Source Source `json:"source,omitempty"`

 	// The column within the line.
 If source is null or doesn't exist, column is 0 and must be ignored.
 	Column int `json:"column"`

+	// An optional end line of the range covered by the stack frame.
+	EndLine int `json:"endLine,omitempty"`

 	// An optional end column of the range covered by the stack frame.
 	EndColumn int `json:"endColumn,omitempty"`

+	// An identifier for the stack frame.
+It must be unique across all threads.
+This id can be used to retrieve the scopes of the frame with the 'scopesRequest' or to restart the execution of a stackframe.
+	Id int `json:"id"`

+	// The optional source of the frame.
+	Source Source `json:"source,omitempty"`

+	// The line within the file of the frame.
+If source is null or doesn't exist, line is 0 and must be ignored.
+	Line int `json:"line"`

 	// The module associated with this frame, if any.
 	//